-The majority of Year 10 pupils will study English Literature throughout the two-year GCSE period.
+The majority of Year 10 pupils will study English Literature.
 This is an additional GCSE to English Language.

 This qualification is made up of two external exams, and one internally assessed unit.
 The two externally assessed units test learners' knowledge and understanding of prose from different cultures, contemporary unseen poetry and literary heritage and contemporary drama/prose.
 The internally assessed unit tests learners' knowledge and understanding of a play by Shakespeare and Welsh writing in English.